Skip To Main Content

 Who teaches TK?

-For 2024-25, there is a requirement for an average of one adult for every 12 students in a TK classroom.
-That includes one credentialed teacher and an assistant teacher (or paraprofessional or instructional aides).
+For 2025-26, there is a requirement of one adult for every 10 students in a TK classroom.
+That includes one credentialed teacher and an assistant teacher/s (or paraprofessional or instructional aides) depending on the number of children in the classroom.

 Do I have to enroll my child in TK?